 The cpio utility can be a powerful backup tool.
-The main feature that sets it apart is its ability to accept the list of files to be backed up from standard input (although this is also true for the tar GNU version that is embedded in the SUSE Linux Enterprise Server for SAP distribution).
+The main difference is its ability to accept the list of files to be backed up from standard input.
+However, this is also true for the tar GNU version that is embedded in the SUSE Linux Enterprise Server for SAP distribution.